-Lauren Drake’s practice encompasses a wide range of complex commercial litigation, with an emphasis on patent disputes.
+Lauren Drake focuses on intellectual property and patent litigation, including patent post-grant proceedings.
 She has extensive experience representing clients in the pharmaceutical and biotechnology industries.
 Lauren is admitted to practice before the U.S. Patent and Trademark Office.

 - NantKwest, Inc. v.
 Lee.
 Currently representing NantKwest before the district court and the Federal Circuit in a 35 U.S.C. section 145 action relating to natural killer cell-based therapies for cancer.